Learn about banking solutions for your business.

 Note that all business accounts need to go through a Business Name Search before they can be activated.
 This is to ensure that the entity whose name you wish to open an account in is legitimate and you are the person who has the right to open an account.
 You can expect to pay between $40 and $50, which is basically a statutory fee to perform the actual search.

 Note that you might have to make an appointment with the bank you've chosen because they may want to see some more information, like:

 - A business plan;

 - Information on the people who will be able to sign on the account, if there are others besides you; and, or

 Things you need to consider when opening a business bank account

-When it comes to choosing a business bank account, you need to consider various factors.
+When choosing a business bank account, you need to consider various factors.
 For example, what services do you need for your business banking requirements?
 Would you rather work directly with the bank by going to a branch, preferably without having to pay extra fees?
 Would you prefer to do your banking from the comfort of your office or home via internet banking?
 These are just a few of the questions you need to consider.
 Other considerations include:

 - Learn about bank fees and how you will be charged: If you don't do your due diligence, you could end up with some nasty surprises in the future.
 Business accounts generally have more transactions than personal accounts, which is why it is essential that you choose the right account.

 - Do you need help?
 Some banks will help answer any questions you might have via dedicated business advisors.